 Leprosy reactions can be classified as type 1, which is otherwise referred to as reversal reactionsm or type 2 reactions, which are also known as erythema nodosum leprosum.
 Both of these reactions may precede, be concurrent with, or occur following treatment.

 The effects of these reactions represent a drastic increase in immunologically-mediated inflammatory reactions that can occur around the peripheral nerves and ultimately lead to nerve compression and damage.

-The prompt diagnosis and treatment of both leprosy reactions is therefore imperative for preventing the worsening of the sequelae.
+The prompt diagnosis and treatment of both leprosy reactions are therefore imperative for preventing the worsening of the sequelae.
 Common treatments for both reactions may include corticosteroids, thalidomide, TNF inhibitors, or T cell inhibitors, depending on the clinical signs and severity.

-M. lepromatosis has been recently discovered in patients with diffuse leprosy of Lucio and Latapi, which refers to a widespread form of HD is often associated with endothelial cell injury and necrotizing lesions.
+M. lepromatosis has been recently discovered in patients with diffuse leprosy of Lucio and Latapi, which refers to a widespread form of HD that is often associated with endothelial cell injury and necrotizing lesions.

 - Sarkar, R., & Pradhan, S. (2016).
 Leprosy and Women.
 International Journal of Women’s Dermatology ; 117-121.